ontolex/frequency-attestation-corpus-information/index.md

 This document describes the _module for frequency, attestation and corpus information_ of the OntoLex Lexicon Model for Ontologies (_OntoLex-Lemon_) developed by the W3C Community Group Ontology-Lexica.
 The module is targeted at complementing dictionaries and other linguistic resources containing lexicographic data with a vocabulary to express

 *   corpus-derived information (frequency and cooccurrence information, collocation analysis),
-*   pointers from lexical resources to corpora and other collections of text (attestations, examples),
+*   pointers from lexical resources to corpora and other collections of text (attestations, examples), and
-*   the linking of corpora and linguistic primary data with lexical information (dictionary linking), and
+*   the linking of corpora and linguistic primary data with lexical information (dictionary linking).

-The module tackles use cases in corpus-based lexicography, corpus linguistics and natural language processing, and operates in combination with the _OntoLex-Lemon_ core module (_Lemon_), as well as with other _lemon_ modules.
+The module tackles use cases in corpus-based lexicography and corpus linguistics, and operates in combination with the _OntoLex-Lemon_ core module (_Lemon_), as well as with other _lemon_ modules.
 </section>

 <section id="sotd">